Dadoustyle/odin-recipes/README.md

-Basic recipe website to practice HTML.
-The Odin Project
+Basic recipe website to practice HTML. !The Odin Project!